WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 While we are waiting for our mapping to finish, lets break down what we just did.

+We have used loops aleady durign the course, but hopefully this breakdown will help explain what is going on in a bit more detail, and give you some confidence to adapt and use them in different ways in your own work.

 NOTE: you don’t need to write any of the commands, on this page.
 This is just to explain what is going on.

 ![](figures/figure6.7.PNG)